curl/everything-curl/protocols-protocols.md

 In the worst cases we introduce options to let application developers and curl users have the final say on what curl should do.
-I say worst because it is often really tough to ask users to make these decisions as it is usually very tricky details and weirdness going on and it is a lot to ask of users.
+I say worst because it is often really tough to ask users to make these decisions as it usually involves very tricky details and weirdness going on and it is a lot to ask of users.
 We should always do our very best to avoid pushing such protocol decisions to users.